bahrus/xtal-element/README.md

 ## Inversion of Props

-The hydrate function allows us to set initial properties in a methodical way -- giving precendence to externally set properties, then attributes, and default values as a backup.
+The hydrate function allows us to set initial properties in a methodical way -- giving precedence to externally set properties, then attributes, and default values as a backup.

 But there are scenarios where we want to set the property externally, but we may not be able to do so right away.
 We could just set the default value, and then allow the external property setting to take place when it's ready.
 But in some cases, that could be quite expensive, especially when it comes to properties that affect rendering.